Chinnappar/datacompression/DAISI.md

 Compressing data can save storage capacity, speed up file transfer, and decrease costs for storage hardware and network bandwidth.

-The design of data compression schemes involves trade-offs among various factors, for example, the degree of compression, the amount of distortion introduced, the computational resources required for compression and decompression etc.
+The design of data compression schemes involves trade-offs among various factors, for example, the degree of compression, the amount of distortion introduced, the computational resources required for compression and decompression, etc.

-Please refer this link https://en.wikipedia.org/wiki/Data_compression for more details
+Please refer to this link https://en.wikipedia.org/wiki/Data_compression for more details

 ## How compression works:-

 Compression is performed by a program that uses a formula or algorithm to determine how to shrink the size of the data.

-We can apply the following algorithm in any type of files like CSV/JSON/XML/ Database's Tables.
+We can apply the following algorithms in any type of file like CSV/JSON/XML/ Database's Tables.

-Applied 5 different formula/algorithm to compress pandas's dataframe and find the details in below:
+Applied 5 different formulas/algorithms to compress pandas' dataframe and find the details below:

 - Mapping for repeated data
-    - This algorithm is applied in pandas dataframe column wise
+    - This algorithm is applied in pandas data frame column wise
-    - This algorithm is appliable if column data is having less then 2000 uniqu values
+    - This algorithm is appliable if column data is having less than 2000 unique values
-    - All the unique values are concatenate and saved in mapping.txt file
+    - All the unique values are concatenated and saved in the mapping.txt file
-    - unique values are replaced with numbers in the dataframe column
+    - Unique values are replaced with numbers in the dataframe column
     - For Example: Unique values are [Chennai,Bangalore, Madurai,Delhi,Mumbai], this values are stored in mapping file and replaced with 0,1,2,3,4
 - Group by for repeated data
-    - This is only applicable if "Mapping for repeated data" algorithm applied
+    - This is only applicable if the "Mapping for repeated data" algorithm applied
 - Date values convert into integer format
     - convert the date values into integer
 - Convert Base10 to Base64 for integer Values
-    - I have developed new method for this conversion.
+    - I have developed a new method for this conversion.
     - Apply this algorithm (Base10 to Base64) in all the integer and float columns
 - Concatenate all the rows and make it single text!
-    - saved the text into compressed.txt file
+    - saved the text into a compressed.txt file

 We have developed streamlit WebUI for my function.
 Kindly check the same.